Artificial Photosynthesis Could Power the Future, And It’s Closer Than You Think

 As promising as it sounds, artificial photosynthesis isn’t ready for prime time yet.

-The science is there.
-The challenge is engineering it to work affordably and reliably at scale.
+The science is there, the challenge is engineering it to work affordably and actually reliably at larger scale.

-But the progress in the past few years has been faster than expected.
-Some experts think we could see pilot projects in the next decade.
+But the progress in the past few years has been faster than expected, and some experts think we could see pilot projects in the next decade.

 Why I’m excited about this tech

-I’ve always been fascinated by solutions that work with nature, not against it.
-Artificial photosynthesis doesn’t try to reinvent the wheel…it builds on the most elegant energy system life has ever known.
+I’ve always been fascinated by solutions that work with nature, not against it, which you know if you’ve been around my blog before.
+Artificial photosynthesis doesn’t try to reinvent the wheel, it builds on the most elegant energy system life has ever known, borrowing the design and inspiration from the geniuses who’ve been doing it longer.

 If you’re curious to read more about science’s wild frontiers, check out my post about how volcanos are helping climate change!